 Committee membership consists of one faculty member from each of the Professional Schools, one faculty member from the University Libraries plus two faculty members from the College of Arts and Sciences, a representative from Advancement, and two students selected from the University Honors Program.
 In order to insure consistency and promote quality in the selection process, Committee members serve for a term of three years, with staggering terms, with the exception of the students, who may serve from one to two years.
 Award recipients are most likely to be asked to serve as members of the committee at some point subsequent to their award, though membership in the Academy of Teaching and Research is not a prerequisite to faculty membership on the committee.

-This year the Faculty Awards Committee, appointed by the Provost, consists of Co-Chairs Rex Berney (Physics) and Carolyn Ridenour (Educational Leadership), Said Elhamri (Physics), Mike Gorman (MIS, Operations Management and Decision Sciences), Kevin Hallinan (Mechanical and Aerospace Engineering), Mike Krieger (University Libraries), Richard Saphire (Law), Chad Warren (Advancement), and students Andrew Steffensmeier (Pre-Med major), and Molly Winslow (Sociology major).
+This year the Faculty Awards Committee, appointed by the Provost, consists of Co-Chairs Carolyn Ridenour (Educational Leadership) and Mike Gorman (MIS, Operations Management and Decision Sciences); Roger Crum (Visual Arts), Said Elhamri (Physics), Charles Hallinan (Law), Kevin Hallinan (Mechanical and Aerospace Engineering), Fred Jenkins (University Libraries), Chad Warren (Advancement), and students Andrew Steffensmeier (Pre-Med major), and Molly Winslow (Sociology major).

 The Committee selects from among the nominees, the faculty member or team who, in its judgment, has made the most significant contribution to classroom teaching at the University of Dayton and has given extraordinary service to students.
 In the process of identifying this individual or team, the University encourages recognition of other outstanding teachers.
 The Faculty Awards Committee selects from among the nominees, the one individual or team who, in its judgment, best personifies this excellence and service to students.
 Emphasis will be placed on selecting individuals who enhance the reputation of the award.